mzizi-io/Portfolio-Construction/README.md

 The other reason is because of my ability to learn better and quicker by doing.
 This notebook will allow me to implement, save and test (understand backtest here) these optimization and allocation techniques.
 Please, be aware that I am still learning and feel free to make some constructive comments.

 ## Contents
-This project aims to provide the following functions and modules:
+This project aims to cover the following aspects / areas:
-- Statistics and performance computation
+- Portfolio statistics and performance computation
-- Classical optimization techniques
+- Portfolio optimization techniques
+- Asset allocation strategies

 ## Features
 - Statistics and performance